If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • When Aku Aku is collected, he will inform the player about various aspects of the game in a tutorial-like manner.
 This is similar to the first game, but he now has facial animations and voice rather than onscreen text.
 As a sidenote, the Aku Aku model you see in Crash Team Racing whenever he speaks to you is based on this one.

-• The "TNT" label on TNT boxes has been replaced with an image of a bomb.
-Conversely, the "Nitro" label has been written in Katakana.
+• The "TNT" label on TNT boxes has been replaced with an image of a bomb, and the "Nitro" label is written in Katakana.

 • Collection percentages were revised: Crystals give you 1% instead of 2% and colored gems give you 2% instead of 1%.
 Bosses give you 4% when beaten.
 Cortex gives you 6% instead of 3% when beaten.
 Secret warps still have the same percentage, but discovering the hidden easter egg in the warp room gives the last point.